Dwork families and $\mathcal{D}$-modules: Exponents of and proof of the main result

 Thus $a=d_n$.
 Then if $b\neq d_n$ there must exist again an exponent at both the origin and infinity equal to $1$, because its multiplicity at both points is positive, but as before this is a contradiction, so in conclusion $a=b=d_n$.

-Last, the exact sequence of $\GG_n$ is corollary \ref{corosucGn}, once we have proved everything else in theorem \ref{teorema2} about $K_r$ for $r=n,n+1$.
+Once we have proved everything above for $e_n=1$, the statement for a bigger $e_n$ follows easily taking into account that the direct image $[e_n]_+$ of a irreducible hypergeometric $\cD_{\gm}$-module remains both irreducible and hypergeometric and the exponents of the direct image are all the classes of $\kk/\ZZ$ such that multiplying by $e_n$ we recover the original ones.
+With this last step we can finish the inductive step and use it in the results of section \ref{induccion}.

-Once we have proved the theorem for $e_n=1$, the statement for a bigger $e_n$ follows easily taking into account that the direct image $[e_n]_+$ of a irreducible hypergeometric $\DD_{\gm}$-module remains both irreducible and hypergeometric and the exponents of the direct image are all the classes of $\kk/\Z$ such that multiplying by $e_n$ we recover the original ones.
-With this last step we can finish the inductive step and use it in the results of section \ref{induccion}. $\Box$
+Last, the exact sequence of $\cG_n$ is corollary \ref{corosucGn}, once we have proved everything else in Theorem \ref{teorema2} about $K_r$ for $r=n,n+1$. $\Box$

-\begin{nota} One could wonder when $K_n$ or $\bar{K}_n$ have integer exponents (or, equivalently in the analytical setting, unipotent formal local monodromy) at the origin and infinity, respectively.
-This is a remarkable and rare, in the case of $K_n$, property, and can be characterized in terms of the $w_i$.
-The proofs can be found, respectively, in \cite[Lemma 8.8]{KaAnother} and \cite[Remark 2.2]{DouSab}. \end{nota}
+\begin{nota} One could wonder when $K_n$ or $\bar{K}_n$ have integer exponents (or, equivalently in the complex analytical setting, unipotent formal local monodromy) at the origin and infinity, respectively.
+This is a remarkable property (and even rare, in the case of $K_n$), and can be characterized in terms of the $w_i$.
+The proofs can be found, respectively, in \cite[Lem.
+8.8]{KaAnother} and \cite[Rem.
+2.2]{DouSab}. \end{nota}